tabholt/detecting_edgeworth_cycles/README.md

 replacing `script_name.py` with the name of your script, and the various arg1, arg2, arg3 with your chosen parameter values.

-**Note:** You must extract the JSON files from the zipped folder `label_data_files.zip` before you can run the scripts.
+**Note:** You must extract the JSON files from the zip file `detecting_edgeworth_cycles/label_databases/label_data_files.zip` before you can run the scripts.

 ### Steps to unzip
-1. use your favorite unzipping program to extract the contents of the folder.
+1. use your favorite unzipping program to extract the contents of the zipped file.
 2. ensure that the files:
    - `german_label_db.json`
    - `nsw_label_db.json`